asad97290/learn-ZKP/readme.md

 snarkjs zkey export solidityverifier multiplier2_0001.zkey verifier.sol
 ```

-To facilitate the call, you can use snarkJS to generate the parameters of the call by typing:
+- To facilitate the call, you can use snarkJS to generate the parameters of the call by typing:

 ```bash
 snarkjs generatecall
 ```

+## change inputs

+- generate witness
+- generate proof
+- verify proof